 - Acting for insurance brokers in relation to a claim of alleged negligence arising out of the scope of their customer’s cover.

-- Advised on claim against engineer arising out of a defective floor slab in a major commercial development.
+- Advising on claim against engineer arising out of a defective floor slab in a major commercial development.

 - Acting for firm of engineers in relation to claims arising out of a defective industrial crane.

 - Acting on a claim for repudiatory breach of contract: Bedfordshire County Council v Fitzpatrick Contractors BLR 226.

 - Dealing with claims against surveyors and valuers in relation to both residential and commercial valuation claims.
 Expertise in marine surveyors’ liabilities.

 - Acting for the expert in the first claim for wasted costs against experts: Phillips and ors v Symes & ors (No 2) 1 WLR 2043, EWHC 2330 (Ch)